-We’ve been covering variety of topics when it comes to mobile and web sales readiness for the forth-coming holiday peak days.
+We’ve been covering a variety of topics when it comes to mobile and web sales readiness for the forth-coming holiday peak days.
 It’s been great to get your feedback (and questions) regarding the critical topics that must be taken care of for ensuring your channels are ready.
 We scheduled a webinar for next week so do not miss this one.
 Our mobile data experts will share their tips, tricks and the best practices both in slides and hands-on.

 The mobile app and website readiness may sound obvious enough, but there are things that even the best of retailers overlook.
 As listed in past blogs, functionality, robustness and performance are all critical elements when it comes to providing and forming the best user experience for online shopping/engagement.
 Nice UX design is great – but it’s nothing if your channels’ functionality or performance fail.
 That means instantly lost revenue.
 And even seconds count.

 One of the most important thing for retailers is to understand that their customers use a wide variety of different mobile devices and even desktop browsers are very different and can present the service in many different ways.
-For example, tablets vs phones vs desktop browsers have different hardware and software, different operating systems (and versions), and few dozens of different parameters that make the service and purchasing experience look different.
-The only way to ensure everything is right, is to test on all of these variants.
+For example, tablets vs phones vs desktop browsers have different hardware and software, different operating systems (and versions), and a few dozens of different parameters that make the service and purchasing experience look different.
+The only way to ensure everything is right is to test on all of these variants.

 Good performance – in terms of fast performance and robustness – will build great user experience and enables you to build that across different channels.
-When developing a mobile app or web site for your business, you’ll need to determine whether a responsive design is necessary, or if strictly a mobile template will suffice.
+When developing a mobile app or web site for your business, you’ll need to determine whether responsive design is necessary, or if strictly a mobile template will suffice.
 In every scenario always have data to drive your decision and target your most strategically significant markets, those which will truly appreciate the effort put into a unified experience.

-Naturally, it’s not only about mobile app or website implementation, but it’s about the end-to-end performance of whole implementation.
+Naturally, it’s not only about the mobile app or website implementation, but it’s about the end-to-end performance of the whole implementation.
 This may include complex back-end servers or other complementary connection points that provide information to consumers surfing and browsing on through your app/web.
 Make sure your performance tests reveal the actual bottlenecks in the real performance and this can be most reliably achieved when you use as authentic environments for testing as possible.
 Real devices, real browsers, real back-ends – all that your customers will use as well.

 Again, when it comes to performance and efficiency of your product development, agility and instant feedback is key to success.
 Highly efficient development time testing and QA for your games, native apps or mobile web apps reduces your development time significantly and allows you to ship your software faster.
 You need simple solutions that work – instantly and continuously – whenever new features are developed.
-That’s what we offer with Testdroid Professional services.
+That’s what we offer with Bitbar Professional services.